 You get more hands-on service with Clever

 Clever agents tend to offer much more hands-on support than Redfin agents.
-Clever partner agents often work at name-brand brokerages, so you get the same support as you would with a traditional realtor you found on your own.
+Clever Partner Agents often work at name-brand brokerages, so you get the same support as you would with a traditional realtor you found on your own.

-Redfin agents take on a lot more clients, which means you get less personalized service.
+Redfin agents take on many more clients, which means you get less personalized service.
 The agents rely more heavily on technology and support staff.
 You’ll likely communicate with several members of the Redfin team at different stages of your transaction instead of just your agent.
 This can lead to miscommunication and make the process feel impersonal.

 Clever lets you compare agents, while Redfin assigns you one